SANTA CLARA VALLEY – 1964

 “My parents are talking about selling.”

-“It’s the taxes,” Phil said.
+“It’s the taxes,” Phil explained.
 “They don’t think they’ll be able to hold on much longer.”

 “What are you all going to do?”

-“My parents are thinking about buying land out past Gilroy or Hollister, maybe even out to the San Joaquin Valley.”
+“My parents are thinking about buying land out near Gilroy or Hollister, maybe even all the way out to the San Joaquin Valley.”

 “They want to move away?”